uviclibraries/html-css/act-3.md

 ## Get to know some basic CSS terms

-- Here is an example of a "CSS declaration block," which contains an ordered collection of CSS properties and values:<br/>
+Here is an example of a "CSS declaration block," which contains an ordered collection of CSS properties and values:<br/>

 <img width=500px src="images/act-3/act3-2.png" alt="CSS block example">

-- The declaration block "declares" what it will do to change a specific HTML element, such as a paragraph `<p>`.
-- In CSS-speak, the HTML element you want to change, or "style," is called the "selector".
+The declaration block "declares" what it will do to change a specific HTML element, such as a paragraph `<p>`.
+In CSS-speak, the HTML element you want to change, or "style," is called the "selector".
 So, let's put this all together:<br/>

 <img src="https://www.w3schools.com/css/img_selector.gif" alt="CSS terms image">

+Some random but **important CSS tips**:
-- Note that the CSS declaration lives within "**curly brackets**" `{` `}`.
-Think of these curly brackets like the open and closed tags in HMTL.
+- note that the CSS declaration lives within "**curly brackets**" `{` `}`, and think of these curly brackets like the open and closed tags in HMTL
-- The example above shows all the "values" that would apply to any and all `h1` tags in your HTML file.
+- the screenshot example, above, shows all the "values" that would apply to any and all `h1` tags in your HTML file
-- Note the use and placement of the **semicolon(s)**.
-Semicolons signify the end of individual declarations.
+- note the use and placement of the **semicolon(s)**; semicolons signify the end of individual declarations
-- <mark>Important</mark>: always add a semicolon at the end of each declaration.
-Do not (accidentally) add any spaces before the semicolon or your declaration will be "invalid" and not work:
+- <mark>Important</mark>: always add a semicolon at the end of each declaration, and avoid (accidentally) adding any spaces before the semicolon or your declaration will be "invalid" and not work:
-  - Invalid: `color:blue ;`
+  - invalid: `color:blue ;`
-  - Valid: `color:blue;`
+  - valid: `color:blue;`
-- Note that CSS is written with USA spelling, so it's "color" not "colour".
+- CSS is written with USA spelling, so it's "color" not "colour"
-- A declaration block can hold multiple properties.
-Each property should be on its own line because it makes the block easy to read.
+- declaration blocks can hold multiple properties: each property should be on its own line because it makes the block easy to read
-- Technically, it does not matter what order we place our declarations.
-Modern computers and browsers read CSS very quickly.
-However, if you had a large CSS file, with hundreds of declarations, page-load times can be affected and it will be important to keep your CSS tidy and easy to read.
+- technically, it does not matter what order we place our declarations; however, if you had a large CSS file, with hundreds of declarations, page-load times can be affected and it will be important to keep your CSS tidy and easy to read
-- For reasons of speed, readability, and more, web developers typically use a variety of CSS best practices, which you will encounter eventually if you carry on in web development.
+- for reasons of speed, readability, and more, web developers typically use a variety of CSS "best practices," which you will encounter eventually if you carry on in web development
-- Here is an example of a well formed CSS "ruleset" (which contains the selector, declarations, properties, and values):
+- here is an example of a "well formed" CSS "ruleset" (which contains the selector, declarations, properties, and values):

  ```
  h1 {